EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 ## Validation using custom attributes

-Of course, the framework is never going to cover all possible validation scenarios with the built-in atributes.
+Of course, the framework is never going to cover all possible validation scenarios with the built-in attributes.
 Case in point, it'd be great to validate that the `Years` array contains values that look like actual years.
 That is, four-character, digit-only strings.
 There are no validation attributes for that.
 So, we need to create our own.
 Let's add this file into a new `Validations` directory:

 ```cs
 // Validations/ContainsYearsAttribute.cs